Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3-admin_cs.md

 Tasking Manager OSM má tři úrovně přístupu uživatelů:
 -  **User** - The most basic level.
 The user is able to login to TM3 and use its functionality to find and select a mapping project and work on it.
 This level of usage is fully described in [The OSM Tasking Manager guide within LearnOSM](/en/coordination/tasking-manager-3/).
 Note that some projects, such as those in draft (i.e. unpublished) state are not visible to users.
--  **Project Manager** - Project managers have access to create and update projects within TM3.
+- **Project Manager** - Projektoví manažeři mají přístup k vytváření a aktualizaci projektů v TM3.
 -  **Administrator** - Administrators have access that allows them to manage access levels of users within TM3.

 You will need Project Manager Access level to create new projects using TM3.